flipperdevices/flipperzero-firmware/README.md

   - Step 8a: Copy the folder `flipblinky` from `/repos/flipboard/flipblinky` to `./applications_user/flipblinky`.
   - Step 8b: Copy the folder `flipsignal` from `/repos/flipboard/flipsignal` to `./applications_user/flipsignal`.
   - Step 8c: Copy the folder `flipkeyboard` from `/repos/flipboard/flipkeyboard` to `./applications_user/flipkeyboard`.
+  - Step 8d: Copy the folder `flipsimon` from `/repos/flipboard/simon-tutorial/completed/step-16/flipsimon` to `./applications_user/flipsimon`.

 Build and deploy the application:
   - Step 1: Connect your Flipper to the computer.
   - Step 2: In VSCode, make sure the Explorer window is open (`View`/`Explorer`).
   - Step 2: Open the file `./applications_user/flipblinky/app.c` (or whichever application you want to build)
-  - Step 3: Press `Ctrl+Shift+B` to bring up the build options.
+  - Step 3: Press `Ctrl+Shift+B` to bring up the build options (or `Terminal`/`Run Task...`).
   - Step 4: Choose `[Debug] Launch App on Flipper`.
   - Step 5: The application should get built, the FAP installed on the Flipper Zero, and then the application should get launched.

 ### Building with FBT

-If you prefer a different editor, then using FBT may be a good option.
+If you prefer a different editor than VSCode, using FBT may be a good option.
 FBT is a command line tool that can build the firmware and applications.
 This is the same tool used by VSCode.

 Prerequisites:
 - [Install Python](https://www.python.org/downloads/)